 A language choice screen on the homepage is not possible with EasyWebshop: 10 to 20% of visitors do not enter the website if at first there is a language choice.
 Also, it has a negative impact for indexing in search engines.

-The available languages are: Danish, German, Greek, English, Spanish, Finnish, French, Italian, Dutch, Norwegian, Polish, Portuguese, Romanian, Russian, Swedish, Turkish.
+The available languages are: Chinese, Czech, Danish, Dutch, German, Greek, English, Finnish, French, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish.

 You can set multiple languages at Settings > Language & Currency.
 All standard texts on your web shop, the shopping cart, the checkout procedure and the emails to your customers are already translated for you.
 Even the management interface is multilingual.

 You must translate the texts you are adding.

 - Names of categories

 - Names and descriptions of products